 Before the tester can start with the central test activities for each function, he has to complete the interface description of the export functions by entering certain characteristics of each interface component for which an automatic identification was impossible.
 He must specify whether a component is only an input, an output, or input and output of the respective test object.
-Value parameters are always of the kind IN, the function return code always of the kind OUT.
+Value parameters are always of the kind IN, the function return code is always of the kind OUT.
 Global variables and dynamic values, like pointers, can be of the kind IN, INOUT, or OUT.
-This completion of the interface description is carried out in TESSY's interface editor, shown in Figure 3.
+The completion of the interface description is carried out using TESSY's interface editor, shown in Figure 3.
 It is possible to browse through complex data types down to the level of basic C data types.
-Figure 3 illustrates this for the second parameter struct rectangle of the example.
+Figure 3 illustrates this for the second parameter struct rectangle of the sample function.

-The type of every parameter of the illustrated test object is_line_covered_by_rectangle can be determined automatically.
+For the test object is_line_covered_by_rectangle the type of every parameter can be determined automatically from the source code.
 Both structures, line and rectangle, as well as their elements, are value parameters.
 Consequently, they are labelled IN.
 Naturally, the function return code is of the type OUT.
 Global variables do not exist.